DangerMouseB/batteries/README.md

 #### minor features

-datetimetz - date time types that do not allow the observation context (i.e. typically the tz or location) to be abstracted.
+coppertop.time - time types that do not allow the observation context (i.e. typically the tz or location) to be abstracted.